ConductionNL/commonground-gateway/docs/features.md

   }
 }
 ```

+Note that droping keys is always the last action perfomed in the mapping procces.

 ### Adding key’s
 The mapping setup allows you to add key’s and values to objects simply by declaring them, lets look at the above example and assume that the county wants us to enter the primary color of the three.
 A value that we simply do not have in our object.
 But we assume al our threes to be brown.
 We could then edit our mapping to